Normal vs HC version

 To allow for up to 100Amps to make it into the board the input stage of the HC boards is different.
 They are equipped with large M5 bare terminals to which you can screw very large wire sizes (6AWG/13.3mm2) with fork, ring or lug crimps.

-For the positive side there is another set of these M5 bare terminals on the board, between those a “Midi”/ANS style fuse is connected, this is to protect the 2 input wires from potential issues.
+On the positive side there is second set of these M5 bare terminals, between these sets a “Midi”/ANS style fuse is connected, this is to protect the 2 input wires from potential issues if one might fail.

 Requires fork, ring or lugs